-All waste management development, and where relevant minerals development, should secure high quality design.
-The design of built development and the restoration of sites should, where appropriate, complement and enhance local distinctiveness, and the character and quality of the area in which it is located.
+All waste management development, and where relevant mineral development, should secure high quality design.
+The design of built development and the restoration of sites should seek to complement and enhance local distinctiveness and the character and quality of the area in which it is located.
 Permission will be refused for development of poor design that fails to take the opportunities available to achieve this.

-New minerals and waste management development should, where appropriate:
+New mineral and waste management development must:

-- (a) make effective and efficient use of land and buildings, through the design, layout and orientation of buildings on site and through the prioritising of previously developed land; - (b) be durable, flexible and adaptable over its planned lifespan, taking into account potential future social, economic, technological and environmental needs through the structure, layout and design of buildings and places; - (c) provide a high standard of amenity for users of new buildings and maintain or enhance the existing amenity of neighbours; - (d) be designed to reduce crime, minimise fire risk, create safe environments, and provide satisfactory access for emergency vehicles; - (e) create visual richness through building type, height, layout, scale, form, density, massing, materials and colour and through landscape design; - (f) retain or enhance important features and assets within the landscape, treescape or townscape and conserve or create key views; - (g) provide well designed boundary treatments (including security features) that reflect the function and character of the development and its surroundings; - (h) take account of any relevant landscape character assessments and be supported by a landscape enhancement scheme; and - (i) provide attractive, accessible and integrated vehicle and cycle parking which also satisfies any parking standard in adopted Local Plans and incorporates facilities for electric plug-in and other ultra-low emission vehicles.
+- (a) make efficient use of land and buildings, through the design, layout and orientation of buildings on site and through prioritising the use of previously developed land; - (b) be durable, flexible and adaptable over its planned lifespan, taking into account potential future social, economic, technological and environmental needs through the structure, layout and design of buildings and places; - (c) provide a high standard of amenity for users of new buildings and maintain or enhance the existing amenity of neighbours; - (d) be designed to reduce crime, minimise fire risk, create safe environments, and provide satisfactory access for emergency vehicles; - (e) create visual richness through building type, height, layout, scale, form, density, massing, materials and colour and through landscape design;

+- (f) retain or enhance important features and assets (including trees and hedgerows) within the landscape, treescape or townscape and conserve or create key views; and - (g) provide a landscape enhancement scheme which takes account of any relevant landscape character assessments (including any historic landscape assessment) and which demonstrates that the development can be assimilated into its surroundings and local landscape character;